AvinandanBose/Java-Collections-Map/README.md

 Compares the specified object with this map for equality.
 Returns true if the given object is also a map and the two maps represent the same mappings.

-More formally, two maps m1 and m2 represent the same mappings if m1.entrySet().equals(m2.entrySet()).
+More formally, two maps m1 and m2 represent the same mappings, if m1.entrySet().equals(m2.entrySet()).
 ```

 <h3> <a href="https://github.com/AvinandanBose/JavaUtilMap/blob/main/AbstractMapMethods2.java"> 2.toString()</h3>